eternalbits/iconStuff/java/icons/src/io/github/eternalbits/bitmap/README.md

 | 8 | 4 | Specifies the size of the image's data in bytes. |
 | 12 | 4 | Specifies the offset of BMP or PNG data from the beginning of the ICO file. |

+Then comes the design of the icons.
+Up until Windows XP, they all had to be bitmapped, if I'm not mistaken, with triple RGB followed by an alpha sample.
+Starting with Windows Vista, they can also be of type PNG and the bitmap can have RGBA, with Windows XP keeping the old alpha sample.
 ### Bitmap information header
 | Offset | Size | Purpose |
 | ------ | ---- | ------- |